thinktandem/tandem/docs/guides/security-incident-response.md

 ### Investigate

-2. After being notified of a security incident, the Security Officer will perform an initial investigation and determine the appropriate response, which may be to initiate the Security Incident Response Plan.If the Security Incident Response Plan is initiated, the Security Officer will investigate the incident and initiate actions to limit the exposure of data and in mitigating the risks associated with the incident.
+1. After being notified of a security incident, the Security Officer will perform an initial investigation and determine the appropriate response, which may be to initiate the Security Incident Response Plan.If the Security Incident Response Plan is initiated, the Security Officer will investigate the incident and initiate actions to limit the exposure of data and in mitigating the risks associated with the incident.

 ### Initial incident containment and response actions

-#### Make sure that no-one can access or alter compromised systems.
+#### Make sure that no-one can access or alter compromised systems

--   Isolate compromised systems from your network and unplug any network cables – without turning the systems off.
+* Isolate compromised systems from your network and unplug any network cables – without turning the systems off.

--   If using a wireless network, change the SSID (Service Set Identifier) on the wireless access point and other systems that may be using this wireless network (but not on any of the systems believed to be compromised).
+* If using a wireless network, change the SSID (Service Set Identifier) on the wireless access point and other systems that may be using this wireless network (but not on any of the systems believed to be compromised).

--   Preserve all logs and similar electronic evidence, e.g. logs from your firewall, anti-virus tool, access control system, web server, application server, database, etc.
+* Preserve all logs and similar electronic evidence, e.g. logs from your firewall, anti-virus tool, access control system, web server, application server, database, etc.

--   Perform a back-up of your systems to preserve their current state – this will also facilitate any subsequent investigations.
+* Perform a back-up of your systems to preserve their current state – this will also facilitate any subsequent investigations.

--   Keep a record of all actions you and all members of the team take.
+* Keep a record of all actions you and all members of the team take.

--   Stay alert for further indications of compromise or suspicious activity in your environment, or that of your third parties.
+* Stay alert for further indications of compromise or suspicious activity in your environment, or that of your third parties.

--   Seek advice before you process any further payment card transactions.
+* Seek advice before you process any further payment card transactions.

--   If you can, gather details of all compromised or potentially compromised data (the ‘accounts at risk’).
+* If you can, gather details of all compromised or potentially compromised data (the ‘accounts at risk’).

 #### Inform

-Once the Security Officer has carried out their initial investigation of the security incident:
+1. Once the Security Officer has carried out their initial investigation of the security incident:

-3. The Security Officer will alert senior management.
+2. The Security Officer will alert senior management.

-4. The Security Officer or other personnel responsible for communications / PR will inform all relevant parties.
+3. The Security Officer or other personnel responsible for communications / PR will inform all relevant parties.
 This includes your acquirer and local law enforcement, and other parties that may be affected by the compromise such as your customers, business partners or suppliers.
 This also includes the personal data breach notification contacts, as applicable to the incident under investigation.

 #### Maintain Business Continuity

-5. The Security Officer will engage with operational teams in your business to make sure that your business can continue to operate while the security incident is being investigated.
+1. The Security Officer will engage with operational teams in your business to make sure that your business can continue to operate while the security incident is being investigated.

 #### Resolve

-6. The Security Officer will liaise with external parties, including your acquirer, law enforcement, etc., to ensure appropriate incident investigation (which may include on-site forensic investigation) and gathering of evidence, as is required.
+1. The Security Officer will liaise with external parties, including your acquirer, law enforcement, etc., to ensure appropriate incident investigation (which may include on-site forensic investigation) and gathering of evidence, as is required.

-7. The Security Officer will take action to investigate and resolve the problem to the satisfaction of all parties and stakeholders involved.
+2. The Security Officer will take action to investigate and resolve the problem to the satisfaction of all parties and stakeholders involved.
 This will include confirmation that the required controls and security measures are operational.

-8. The Security Officer will report the investigation findings and resolution of the security incident to the appropriate parties and stakeholders (including your acquirer, local law enforcement, etc.) as is needed.
+3. The Security Officer will report the investigation findings and resolution of the security incident to the appropriate parties and stakeholders (including your acquirer, local law enforcement, etc.) as is needed.

 #### Recovery

-9. The Security Officer will authorise a return to normal operations once satisfactory resolution is confirmed.
+1. The Security Officer will authorise a return to normal operations once satisfactory resolution is confirmed.

-10. The Security Officer will notify the rest of the business that normal business operations can resume.
+2. The Security Officer will notify the rest of the business that normal business operations can resume.
 Normal operations must adopt any updated processes, technologies or security measures identified and implemented during incident resolution.

 #### Review